erewok/simpleservantblog/README.md

 - Nginx + Postgresql in docker-compose with shared volume for assets.
 - TLS Cert Auto-Renewal
 - Add GA to website

-## Intended Series on building this thing
-1. Getting Started: Postgresql, Haskell, Stack, Elm, and project source
-2. Backend Setup: Tables and Models
-3. Creating an API using Servant
-4. Serving raw assets and HTML with Servant
-5. Frontend with Elm
-6. Docker, Nginx, and Deploying your Haskell Application
-7. Authentication, Authorization, and Session-less Sessions
-8. Moving Toward a more full-fledged CMS